Abdu1Hak/WRO-2025/README.md

 #### Toggling between Pillar Following and Wall Following

-if no pillar is actionable (either pillar_detected is false or the safety conditions fail), the code falls back into wall following PD to center the car between the walls once again.
-This is specifically needed once a manuever has been completed.
-In logic, Pillar following overrides wall PD when valid; otherwise fall back to PD control steering.
+If no pillar is actionable (either pillar_detected is false or the safety conditions fail), the code falls back into wall following PD to center the car between the walls once again.
+This is specifically needed once a maneuver has been completed.
+In logic, Pillar following overrides wall PD when valid; otherwise, fall back to PD control steering.

 ```python
 wall_error = areaLeft - areaRight